Tech fields lack gender diversity

 With a higher percentage of men aiming for tech-related education, most of the jobs are occupied by them in the industry.
 Due to their dominance, men are offered higher wages than their female peers, which discourages women from joining tech fields.

+There is no difference in salaries between men and women in the tech field if they have the same credentials.
+Women don't pursue an education in tech fields because they are not interested in it, not because of gender inequality in classrooms or during the recruitment process.
 Women take 76% of teaching jobs in humanities, and 61% of masters and doctorates in humanities are also earned by women.
 Men are interested in things.
 In contrast, women are due to their empathetic nature, lean towards humanities and not towards STEM-related jobs.